DCAA Compliant Invoicing: A Guide for Defense Contractors

 Every contractor holding cost-reimbursement or time-and-materials contracts must file an annual incurred cost proposal with DCAA, as required by FAR 52.216-7.
 The submission deadline is six months after the end of your fiscal year.
 This incurred cost submission (ICS) forms the basis of DCAA's final rate audit, where auditors determine whether the provisional billing rates applied to your invoices throughout the year accurately reflected your actual costs.
 The gap between provisional and actual rates drives the final settlement, and the quality of your invoice documentation determines how smoothly that settlement goes.

-If your invoicing practices were disciplined throughout the year, with proper CLIN breakdowns, correct rate applications, and organized supporting documentation, DCAA audit invoice preparation is largely an assembly exercise.
+If your invoicing practices were disciplined throughout the year, with proper CLIN breakdowns, correct rate applications, and organized supporting documentation, preparing for a DCAA invoice audit is largely an assembly exercise.
 You are packaging records that already exist in a usable form.
 If invoicing was inconsistent or poorly documented, the ICS becomes a reconstruction project where you are trying to reverse-engineer support for amounts already billed.
-That reconstruction carries a far higher risk of adverse audit findings.

 Invoice Documentation Checklist for Audit Readiness